 Winter is harsh and can be unforgiving.
 As the temperature drops, so does our skin’s ability to protect itself.
 The low humidity dehydrates the skin and can exacerbate skin conditions like eczema, psoriasis, and rosacea.
 However, with a few key changes and additions to your daily routine, your skin can stay balanced and healthy.

 1. Use Lukewarm Water When Cleansing the Face and Body

 The skin’s outermost layer, the epidermis, is full of natural oils that protect it and act as a barrier from harsh environments.
-When you use hot water, you’re softening that layer and removing these oils.
-To avoid this, I recommend using lukewarm water with a linen washcloth.Exfoliate
+You soften that layer and remove these oils when you use hot water.
+To avoid this, use lukewarm water and a linen washcloth during cleansing.

 Topical hydration keeps your skin healthy, plump, and fresh.
-During the day, when you are inside at work or home and the heat is in overdrive, use a hydrating mist such as the Queen of Hungary Mist from Omorovicza.
-This can can revitalize your complexion (and your mood).
+During the day, when you are inside at work, or home and the heat is in overdrive, use a hydrating mist.
+These can revitalize your complexion (and your mood).

 - This oxygenating treatment contains silk extract to create a comforting film across the skin, orange and kiwi extracts to awaken, and edelweiss extract to fight free radicals.

 - Essential and balancing, The Toner contains ingredients that hydrate, repair the skin’s barrier function and enhance the complexion’s resilience to stress.